 - Platysmal bands: These are the muscles that begin at the base of your neck and extend up the side of your neck to your jawline.
 Aging causes a loss of fatty tissue, causing these muscles to stick out and make the neck look more aged.

-- Hyperhidrosis: As we briefly mentioned above, Botox can also be used to treat excessive sweating in the armpits when injected beneath the skin’s surface.
+- Hyperhidrosis: As we briefly mentioned, Botox can also be used to treat excessive sweating in the armpits when injected beneath the skin’s surface.

-- Teeth grinding: Botox injections relax the muscles and reduce jaw pain by relaxing the jaw muscle.
+- Teeth grinding: Botox injections relax the muscles and reduce jaw pain by relaxing the jaw muscles.

 - Migraines and headaches: Many patients turn to Botox for relief from tension headaches and migraines.

 Now that you know more about Botox, you may be wondering: Is Botox considered a filler?
 The answer is no. Keep reading to find out more about filler vs. Botox.

 What is the difference between fillers and Botox?
 Dermal fillers are often associated with Botox but they have a different purpose.
 So, are fillers Botox?
 No; dermal fillers are made from hyaluronic acid and they are gel-like products that help restore lost volume and soften static wrinkles.
 Hyaluronic acid is naturally found in the body and it helps to lubricate joints, nerves, hair, skin, and eyes.
 Fillers can also be used to contour the face when injected strategically.
 Depending on the type of filler that you use, it can provide either temporary or permanent results.
 Common filler types include Juvederm, Restylane, Radiesse, and Belotero and the results can last anywhere from 5-24 months.